Skip Navigation

 Discipline Tracking

-A discipline slip is a digital warning issued to students by a staff member witnessing a violation of school policies.
+A discipline infraction is entered into our FACTS system and kept in our digital data base as a 1st warning issued to students by a staff member witnessing a violation of school policies.
 It is generally, but not necessarily, given after a verbal or visual warning has been previously issued.
-A copy is emailed home, and administration and advisory / homeroom teachers are notified of the recorded infraction as well.
+Upon entry, the notice of infraction is recorded and shared with administration and advisory / homeroom teachers are notified of the recorded infraction as well.
 Parents are automatically emailed by FACTS daily at approximately 4 pm if a disciplinary notice is entered for their child(ren).
 Notification may also be through a phone call or a separate email by a faculty or staff member.

 It is important that parents support this process and that they take time to discuss the infraction that occurred and a plan for how their child can improve his/her behavior.

-*A student may serve lunch and/or recess detention for each disciplinary notice they earn; additionally, they may serve after school detention at the administrations' discretion for repeated infractions
+*A student may serve lunch and/or recess detention for each disciplinary notice they earn.

 Automatic Detention may be issued for the following infractions (but is not limited to this list):

-• Abusive, disrespectful, profane, or indecent language or gestures (including ethnic, racial or gender slurs)
+1. Abusive, disrespectful, profane, or indecent language or gestures (including ethnic, racial or gender slurs).

-• Repeated noncompliance / disrespect towards faculty & staff in word or deed
+2. Repeated noncompliance / disrespect towards faculty & staff in word or deed.

-• Bringing any type of electronic device on campus
+3. Bringing any type of electronic device on campus.

-• Fighting, harassment, bullying and any forms of intimidation
+4. Fighting, harassment, bullying and any forms of intimidation.

 Detentions